 Notice to Candidates and Officeholders: If your committee makes political expenditures or accepts political contributions in support of a candidate or officeholder, your committee must provide written notice to the candidate or officeholder who benefits from your committee's activity.
 The notice must be given before the end of the reporting period during which your committee made the political expenditures or accepted the political contributions.
-The notice must inform the person that your committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee and its campaign treasurer and an indication that the committee is a specific-purpose committee.
+The notice must inform the person that your committee has made political expenditures or accepted political contributions on his or her behalf, and it must include the full name and address of the political committee is a specific-purpose committee.
 NOTE: Such notices are not required if your committee is the principal political committee of a political party.